CUBoulder-DS/5301-5000-Final-Report/README.md

 <span style="background-color: Green">Website link: [https://cuboulder-ds.github.io/5301-5000-Final-Report/](https://cuboulder-ds.github.io/5301-5000-Final-Report/)</span>

+## How to update the Quarto STAT 5000 website and PDF

+1. Install Quarto and `install.packages("rmarkdown")` if you haven't already.
+2. cd into the `5000-final` folder
+3. Run `quarto render` on the CLI/bash
+4. Do a git pull, commit and push (do force push if needed)
+5. Github will automatically turn the `docs/` folder file changes into the website

 ## How the website generation works

 As Github workflows (`.github/workflows/`), there are 2 separate scripts:

-1. A script for auto-generating the static site files from the `5301_Final_Report.ipynb` DTSC 5301 file and the `5000-final` Quarto project directory.
+1. A script for auto-generating the static site file from the `5301_Final_Report.ipynb` DTSC 5301 file.
-2. Workflow for deploying static content to GitHub Pages; Run every time and only after the static site build runs.
+2. Workflow for deploying static content to GitHub Pages; Run every time and only after the `docs/` directory is updated.

 ## Directory Structure